Nutritional and Health Benefits of Blueberries

 - The phytochemicals like anthocyanins, flavonols, tannins, and resveratrol in blueberries may help to reduce the risk of cancer and inflammation.

-- They are also believed to help in reducing effects of Alzheimer's disease and general age-related changes.
+- They are also believed to help in reducing the effects of Alzheimer's disease and general age-related changes.

 - Blueberries may help treat urinary tract infections, maintain normal blood pressure, reduce cholesterol and heart disease risk, improve memory, and control depression.

-- Regular consumption of blueberries has been shown to increase night vision, provide faster acclimatization to darkness, and facilitate faster restoration of vision after exposure to bright light.
+- Regular consumption of blueberries has been shown to increase night vision, provide faster acclimatization to darkness, and facilitate the faster restoration of vision after exposure to bright light.

-- Blueberries provide relief from both diarrhea and constipation.
+- Blueberries provide relief from both diarrhoea and constipation.

 - Organically grown blueberries have been found to have higher levels of total antioxidants and anthocyanin content.

-- Blueberry juice consumption has been found to improve the memory function in older adults who face early memory decline.
+- Blueberry juice consumption has been found to improve memory function in older adults who face early memory decline.

 - New evidence suggests that blueberry consumption reduces the damage to muscles due to over-exercise.